 2. Chemical brass cleaners

 You can check stores for available brass cleaners.
 There are cheap and expensive ones.
-Read instructions carefully because some chemicals can remove light tarnish.
-Others require special application to remove heavy build up.
+Read the instructions carefully because some chemicals can remove light tarnishes.
+Others require special applications to remove heavy build-up.
 You can bring a picture of your brass faucet and ask a store attendant to help you pick the right cleaning agent.

 3. Ketchup trick

 The citric acid found in Ketchup products can do miracles on your brass faucet.
-Apply a small amount of ketchup on a damp cloth and wipe it on the surface of the faucet.
+Apply a small ketchup on a damp cloth and wipe it on the faucet’s surface.
 Use a clean cloth to wipe the ketchup off.
 Rinse with water to remove any residue.
-Make sure to dry it off afterwards.
+Make sure to dry it off afterward.

 4. DIY cleaning paste

 An easy brass cleaner paste can be found in your cupboard.
-Mix one teaspoon of salt, 1/2 cup of distilled vinegar and about 3 tbsp flour.
+Mix one teaspoon of salt, 1/2 cup of distilled vinegar, and 3 tbsp flour.
 Dissolve the salt in vinegar and add the flour to make a paste.
 Wipe it on the surface of the brass faucet and leave it for 10 minutes.
-Wipe if off with a dry cloth.
+Wipe it off with a dry cloth.
 Your brass faucet will look as good and shiny as new.

-Keeping your brass kitchen faucet spick and span is not difficult.
-All you need is regular wipe-downs and occasional brass cleaners if the build-up has started to become troublesome.
+Keeping your brass faucet spick and span is not tricky.
+All you need is regular wipe-downs and occasional brass cleaners if the build-up has become troublesome.